dmfrodrigues/feup-bdad-proj/README.md

 ## Triggers

 - [x] Calculate Bill price
-- If stamp, delivery must be light
+- [x] If stamp, delivery must be light
-- When inserting a Postman, check if he's already a Manager or ShopKeeper
+- [ ] When inserting/updating a Postman, check if he's already a Manager or ShopKeeper
-- Check if lightDelivery is being made by motorbike, and generalOrder by a van
+- [ ] Check if lightDelivery is being made by motorbike, and generalOrder by a van
-- Addresses of people and stores must have a NULL personName
+- [ ] Addresses of people and stores must have a NULL personName